Skip to content

 Do brain scans diagnose ADHD?

-Quick answer: No. ADHD is diagnosed clinically using history, rating scales, and evidence of impairment across settings.
+No. ADHD is diagnosed clinically using history, rating scales, and evidence of impairment across settings.
 Brain scans are not used for routine diagnosis; imaging is reserved only when symptoms suggest another neurological issue.
 A structured clinical evaluation guides treatment and supports.